 These pieces of information will help you glean deep insights into your learners’ needs and learning preferences.
 With these insights, create 3-4 profiles that will guide you as think up the instructional strategy, design the activities, figure out the promotional strategy, and finalize the delivery platforms.

-Day #3: Repurpose - Create new content from old content
+Tip #3: Repurpose - Create new content and old content

 Look around your content repository before you rush to create a new course.
 You may already have what you need, hidden among the myriad of modules, job aids, presentations, and video tutorials you have created over the years.
 You just need to tweak a little here and scrape a little there to create the learning material at a fraction of the effort needed to build a course from scratch.